 - retain the evidence they have relied on to support those certifications.

-Note: This 12 November version revises certain Terms or Definitions and the 'Identity verification decision tree' (Schedule 3).
-It also references the New Zealand Law Society's Property Law Section Property Transactions and E-Dealing Practice Guidelines and substitutes other wording.
+Note: This 12 November 2018 version revises certain Terms or Definitions and the 'Identity verification decision tree' (Schedule 3).
+It also references the PLS Guidelines (which aligns with recently updated November 2019 edition) and substitutes other wording.